 Mount Stewart

-With spring just around the corner, a visit to the magnificent Mount Stewart for a special Valentine’s Day walk is still very much worth the while, as winter brings its own unique beauty to this sumptuous location.
-With fewer leaves on the trees, there’s more opportunity to see red squirrels, while charms of goldfinches are also plentiful this year, adding splashes of vibrant colour to the winter landscape.
+No matter the time of year, a visit to the magnificent Mount Stewart for a special romantic walk is very much worthwhile, as each season brings its own unique beauty to this sumptuous location.
+Autumn welcomes a golden hue that warms the heart; the winter chill has shaken the leaves from the trees, giving more opportunity to see the red squirrels who make the forest their home, while charms of goldfinches are also plentiful this year, adding splashes of vibrant colour to the winter landscape.
 Despite the cold, there are also still lots of plants to enjoy, with greenery in the Shamrock Garden and berries by the lake – a tranquil spot to take a romantic stroll and watch the swans and ducks.
 By February, you can also look out for snowdrops decorating the Sunk Garden, while the five miles of walking trails will lead you through various scenic woodland and countryside.
+And of course, spring and summer see new life and a rainbow of colours take over the gardens, sprinkled amongst the forest and on the lake shore.

 Find out more about Mount Stewart